-Vermont Democrats Make History By Nominating Transgender Woman For Governor
+Vermont Democrat Christine Hallquist Is First Transgender Nominee For Governor

 Vermont voters made history on Tuesday as Christine Hallquist, a transgender woman, won the Democratic primary for governor.